 Tuition fees and any other financial support you might receive will depend on your status as a home, EU/EEA or overseas student.
 Make sure you’re aware of the level of support you’re eligible for before you apply for teacher training.

 Tuition fees will vary depending on the course you are on and your chosen training provider.
 For more details on the fees charged, you should contact the HEI or SCITT provider of the course or programme you are interested in.

 Home and EU/EEA students may be eligible for a tuition fee loan to cover the cost of tuition fees.
 This is available through Student Finance England.
-You won’t have to pay the cost of tuition charges up front and you will only repay the loan once you’re in employment and earning above £25,000.
+Trainees will not be required to make repayments to their Student Loan until after they are in employment and meet current regulations on earnings.

 Teachers’ student loan reimbursement scheme